Labirintami/doc/docs/calendar/api/calendar_thismonthonly_config.md

 title: thisMonthOnly
 ---

-@short:
-hides dates of the previous/next months relative to the currently displayed one
+@short: hides dates of the previous/next months relative to the currently displayed one

-@default:
+@signature: thisMonthOnly?: boolean;

-false
+@default: false

 @type: boolean